mcpc-tech/dev-inspector-mcp/README.md

 **Key Features:**

-- Custom agents with the **same name** as [default agents](https://agentclientprotocol.com/overview/agents) automatically inherit missing properties (icons, env)
+- **`agents`**: Merges your custom agents with defaults.
+Agents with the **same name** as [default agents](https://agentclientprotocol.com/overview/agents) automatically inherit missing properties (icons, env)
-- You can override just the command/args while keeping default icons
+- **`visibleAgents`**: Filters which agents appear in the UI (applies after merging).
+Great for limiting options to only what your team uses
+- **`defaultAgent`**: Sets which agent is selected on startup
-- If no custom agents provided, defaults are: Claude Code, Codex CLI, Gemini CLI, Kimi CLI, Goose, OpenCode
+- If no custom agents provided, defaults are: Claude Code, Codex CLI, Gemini CLI, Kimi CLI, Goose, Opencode, Cursor Agent, Droid, CodeBuddy Code

 ## What It Does